Mimoosa/group1-cm3/self-assessment-fe.md

 ### Key Improvements:
 - Date Format Conversion: Implemented a method to convert ISO date strings to a format that is compatible with form inputs.
 The split('T')[0] method was used to extract the date portion of the ISO string.
 - Error Handling: Added a conditional check for applicationDeadline to ensure it only attempts to format the date if a value is present, preventing potential errors when the date is missing.

+### Self-Grading:
+- unctionality: 10/10 - The date format conversion works as intended, ensuring dates are displayed correctly in the form inputs.
+- Code Quality: 9/10 - The code is clean and readable, with meaningful variable names and clear logic.
+- Performance: 9/10 - The code is efficient and performs well with the current requirements.
+- User Experience: 10/10 - The form inputs display dates in a user-friendly format, enhancing the overall user experience.

 ## Example 3: Preventing Unauthorized Access to Edit/Delete Buttons